Credit Improvement Richmond

 There’s a lot of info on your credit report that can tell lenders what they need to know.
 But every time a lender pulls your credit report, a “hard pull” will be noted, which can temporarily cause your credit score to dip.

-Length of credit history – Lenders need something to go on to see what loan applicants are like with their credit.
+Length of credit history – Lenders in Richmond need something to go on to see what loan applicants are like with their credit.
 But if you have a very short credit history, lenders won’t have much to look at to make an accurate assessment about what you’d be like as a borrower.

 A longer credit history is generally better for credit scores and gives creditors a better idea of what your long-term financial habits are like.